Microfossil Community Science Workshop

 Tickets

-$30 registration fee per person
+$60 registration fee

-Join the Discoveries in Geosciences (DIG) Team for a one-day professional development workshop for middle school educators.
-Learn more about the Hell Creek Project, get a behind-the-scenes look at the Burke fossil prep labs, and learn how to identify microfossils as part of DIG’s ongoing community science research project.
+Learn more about the Hell Creek Project, get a behind-the-scenes look at the Burke fossil prep labs, and learn how to identify microfossils as part of the DIG Field School's ongoing community science research project.

 About the DIG Field School